awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.2.0: November 3, 2021 =
+- Tweak: The GA Compatibility layer feature has had it's output cleaned up.
+- Bugfix: Updated events when dual-tracking mode is enabled to not alter bounce rate on GAv3 properties.
+- New In Pro: Email summaries that show traffic results over the last 7 days
+- New In Pro: We've added official integrations with the Complianz and CookieYes plugins.

 = 8.1.0: September 30, 2021 =
 - Tweak: We've updated some of the GAv4 report labels to be more accurate.
 - New in Pro: We've added Google Ads conversion tracking for WooCommerce, Easy Digital Downloads, and MemberPress.